 Whereas New Jersey and Massachusetts courts refuse to enforce a disposition agreement that leads to an unwanted child, Iowa courts will refuse to enforce any disputed agreement, regardless of the result of enforcement.
 The Iowa court in In re Marriage of Witten rejected both the contract-based and balancing test approaches in favor of a "contemporaneous mutual consent" rule: if there is disagreement as to disposition, "no transfer, release, disposition, or use of the embryos can occur without the signed authorization of both donors."
-The court
+The court sought to maintain the status quo in the event of disagreement about embryo disposition and placed the costs of maintaining the status quo on the party opposing

-^{75.} Kass, 696 N.E.2d at 180; see also Davis, 842 S.W.2d at 597 (stating that "an agreement regarding disposition... should be presumed valid and should be enforced as between the progenitors"); Litowitz, 48 P.3d at 268 (accepting the validity of the contract in stating that "it is appropriate for the courts to determine disposition of the preembryos under the cryopreservation contract").
+75. Kass, 696 N.E.2d at 180; see also Davis, 842 S.W.2d at 597 (stating that "an agreement regarding disposition . . . should be presumed valid and should be enforced as between the progenitors"); Litowitz, 48 P.3d at 268 (accepting the validity of the contract in stating that "it is appropriate for the courts to determine disposition of the [pre-embryos] under the cryopreservation contract").

-^{76.} See Kass, 696 N.E.2d at 181; Litowitz, 48 P.3d at 271.
+76. See Kass, 696 N.E.2d at 181; Litowitz, 48 P.3d at 271.

-^{77.} See A.Z., 725 N.E.2d at 1057-58.
+77. See A.Z., 725 N.E.2d at 1057-58.

-^{78.} See id. at 1058 (pointing out that the legislature eliminated any cause of action for breach of a promise to marry, and providing that no mother may agree to surrender a child for adoption, regardless of prior agreement, until four days after the child's birth).
+78. See id. at 1058 (noting that the legislature eliminated any cause of action for breach of a promise to marry, and providing that no mother may agree to surrender a child for adoption, regardless of prior agreement, until four days after the child's birth).

-^{80.} See J.B. v.
+80. See J.B. v.
 M.B., 783 A.2d 707, 717 (N.J.
 2001).

-^{81.} Id. at 719 (enforcing valid disposition agreements "subject to the right of either party to change his or her mind up to the point of use or destruction of any stored preembryos").
+81. Id. at 719 (enforcing valid disposition agreements "subject to the right of either party to change his or her mind up to the point of use or destruction of any stored [pre-embryos]").

-^{82.} Id. at 716 (agreeing with the Tennessee Supreme Court that "ordinarily, the party wishing to avoid procreation should prevail") (quoting Davis v.
+82. Id. at 716 (agreeing with the Tennessee Supreme Court that "ordinarily, the party wishing to avoid procreation should prevail") (quoting Davis v.
 Davis, 842 S.W.2d 588, 604 (Tenn.
 1992)).

-^{83.
-672} N.W.2d 768, 783 (Iowa 2003).
+83. 672 N.W.2d 768, 783 (Iowa 2003).

-sought to maintain the status quo in the event of disagreement about embryo disposition and placed the costs of maintaining the status quo on the party opposing the destruction of their embryos.
-Hastead of focusing on the rights of the individual parties, the court opted to permit the parties to continue negotiating the issue indefinitely.
+the destruction of their embryos.
+Instead of focusing on the rights of the individual parties, the court opted to permit the parties to continue negotiating the issue indefinitely.
 Similarly, in McQueen v.
 Gadberry, the Missouri Court of Appeals held that a couple's right to freedom and privacy to make their own intimate decisions outweighed the pre-embryos' statutory right to life and awarded rights to the embryos to the man and woman jointly.

 Conversely, in Szafranski v.
-Dunston, the Illinois Court of Appeals found that mutually expressed intent as set out in a couple's prior agreements rather than "contemporaneous consent" wins in the disposition of frozen embryos created with one party's ova and the other party's sperm.
+Dunston, the Illinois Court of Appeals found that mutually expressed intent, as set out in a couple's prior agreements rather than "contemporaneous consent," wins in the disposition of frozen embryos created with one party's ova and the other party's sperm.
 Before Karla Dunston began chemotherapy treatments that would most likely cause the loss of her fertility, she asked her then-boyfriend Jacob Szafranski to donate sperm to create pre-implantation embryos; he agreed.
-Be The relationship later ended and Szafranski sought to enjoin Dunston from utilizing the embryos.
+The relationship later ended and Szafranski sought to enjoin Dunston from utilizing the embryos.
 In this case of first impression under Illinois law, the court determined that the contractual agreements set forward by the couple at the time of the creation of the embryos were enforceable, regardless of whether they required a party to engage in a familial relationship he or she no longer desired.
 The court held that "[a]greements between progenitors, or gamete donors, regarding disposition of their pre-zygotes should generally be presumed valid and binding, and enforced in any dispute between them."